Skip to content

 Use Difox: Open Commit Review from a commit node to make that logical commit the active inline-comment target.
 Native editor comments are accepted only when Difox can resolve one active commit session; otherwise Difox refuses to guess.

-Use Difox: Refresh Review from the review panel after amending or rebasing commits.
-When branch review is active, this title action refreshes the active branch review.
+After a branch review is active, Difox watches Git metadata changes and automatically refreshes the same stored branch review target after common amend, rebase, or commit updates.
+Use Difox: Refresh Review from the review panel when you want an explicit refresh; when branch review is active, this title action refreshes the active branch review.
 Difox: Refresh Branch Review remains available as the explicit branch-only command.
 Difox treats commit SHA as current revision metadata, not as durable review identity.
 Refresh remaps logical commits only by exact SHA, a unique commit-message Change-Id trailer, or a unique stable patch-id.
 It does not migrate review identity by subject, author, order, touched files, or line numbers alone.
 If a commit cannot be matched confidently, the old logical commit is kept as missing or ambiguous and the rewritten commit appears as new unreviewed work instead of carrying reviewed state to the wrong commit.
+If the stored branch target cannot be resolved safely, such as a detached HEAD review or a missing branch ref, automatic refresh is skipped and reported in the Status view instead of silently rewriting the active review onto another checked-out branch.

 Starting Difox: Start Working Tree Review while branch review is active asks for confirmation before switching the active review surface away from the branch review.